MLHale/nebraska-gencyber/teachers/github/README.md

 At this point you know enough to keep both the local and remote repositories synchronized.

-As long as you always pull before making changes and keep pushing any new changes - you will avoid most merge conflicts that can occur.
+As long as you always `pull` before making changes and keep pushing any new changes - you will avoid most merge conflicts that can occur.

-If you are interested in learning more about complex team interaction scenarios - you may want to explore a concept called merge conflicts; for more information see: [https://help.github.com/articles/resolving-a-merge-conflict-from-the-command-line/](https://help.github.com/articles/resolving-a-merge-conflict-from-the-command-line/).
+If you are interested in learning more about complex team interaction scenarios - you may want to explore a concept called `branching` that avoids most `merge conflicts`; for more information about merge conflicts see: [https://help.github.com/articles/resolving-a-merge-conflict-from-the-command-line/](https://help.github.com/articles/resolving-a-merge-conflict-from-the-command-line/).

 [Top](#table-of-contents)